PLEASE BE CAREFUL WHEN LOOKING TO PURCHASE REAL ESTATE IN MEXICO

 We have access to all developments, just ask!

-I have been in the Mexico Real Estate Industry for nearly 10 years, assisting clients with their Mexico vacation home buying and selling decisions.
+I have been in the Mexico Real Estate Industry for over 16 years, assisting clients with their Mexico vacation home buying and selling decisions.

 As a member of AMPI, the Mexican National Association for Real Estate Agents, and a member of NAR, the U.S. National Association of Realtors®, and with access to the MLS, I am qualified to represent buyers as they search for and purchase the perfect vacation home.